 Australian results TIMSS 2015 (Dec 2016)

-The Australian Council for Educational Research (ACER) released the TIMSS 2015: First look report at 8pm AEDT on Tuesday 29 November 2016.
+The Australian Council for Educational Research (ACER) released the TIMSS 2015: First look report on 29 November 2016.

-The full national report will be available on 15 March 2017.
+The full national report was released on 15 March 2017.

 TIMSS 2015 – managed by the International Association for the Evaluation of Educational Achievement – measured the mathematics and science achievement of more than 630 000 students in their fourth and eighth year of schooling across the participating countries.